vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Protocols

-\textbf{VMS Transaction Scheduling.} Within each VMS instance, multiple versions of each data tuple are maintained.
-We use $S$ to represent the set of state versions, with $S_0$ representing the initial VMS state.
-By default, a function of a VMS triggered by an event runs in a single-threaded mode.
-It will finish processing an event before processing the next.
-For events involved in multi-VMS transactions, their processing order is scheduled according to the $TiD$s.
-To eliminate unnecessary coordination, we provide several programming constructs for developers to give hints to vMODB to minimize coordination.
-A function of a VMS can be declared as read-write (RW) or read-only (R).
-After an RW function processes an event belonging to a transaction with $TiD=x$, the state is updated to $S_x$ \textit{iff} it is a valid state, i.e., no constraint is violated during function execution.
-RW functions never need to wait for events triggering an R function with a smaller $TiD$ to arrive.
-This is because an event triggering an R function with $TiD=y$ can read the state version $S_z$ where $S_z$ is the latest version with $z<y$.
+\fakesub{VMS Transaction Scheduling} For events involved in multi-VMS transactions, their processing order is scheduled according to the $TiD$s.
+To eliminate unnecessary coordination, two types of program specifications are leveraged by \name\ to minimize coordination: (1) A VMS function can be declared as read-write (RW) or read-only (R).
+Within each VMS instance, multiple versions of each data tuple are maintained.
+Given the initial VMS state $S_0$, after an RW function processes a transaction with $TiD=x$, the state is updated to a valid state $S_x$.
+RW functions never need to wait for the processing of an event triggering an R function with a smaller $TiD$.
+This is because an event triggering an R function with $TiD=y$ can read the state version $S_z$, the latest version with $z<y$.
+(2) The concurrency constructs in functions can further optimize \name\ transactions by allowing for non-conflicting transactions to modify the database state concurrently without coordination.

-The concurrency hints provided by users can further optimize vMODB transactions because it allows for scheduling independent transactions to modify the database state concurrently without coordination.
-Through a key-based access specification, developers specify a key-based partition of the state upon which a given function will operate exclusively.
-Through embarrassingly parallel access specification, developers specify that a given function will only perform insert operations.
-Read-only queries operate as embarrassingly parallel by default.
-These conditions guarantee that concurrent state updates converge naturally to a valid state.

-A transaction manager module ensures that transaction isolation is maintained during partitioned or parallel execution.
-If a conflict is detected, the TiD is aborted.
-This mechanism protects against an incorrectly specified execution mode by developers.